Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Navigate to the news feed section.

+**Expected Result:** The news feed should display posts and activities (e.g., new posts, achievements) in chronological order.

-**Expected Result:** The news feed displays posts and activities (e.g., new posts, achievements) in chronological order.
+**Actual Result:** The news feed displays posts and activities (e.g., new posts, achievements) in chronological order.

 ---